observing/initialise/README.md

-# initialize
+# initialise

-Initialize is a small module that allows you to lazy require/initialize modules when they are accessed.
+initialise is a small module that allows you to lazy require/initialise modules when they are accessed.
 This allows you to easily build light weight `core` modules that can be shared with various of parts of your infrastructure / services.